Appsilon/shiny.telemetry/README.md

 ## Install

-Shiny.telemetry can be installed from github by using the remotes package:
+Shiny.telemetry can be installed from GitHub by using the remotes package:

 ```
 remotes::install_github("Appsilon/shiny.telemetry")